 5. Homeland (2011- present)

-Inspired by an Israeli TV series, this show will air its eighth season, this year.
-It follows the story of a CIA operative, Carrie Mathison who suspects that Nicholas Brody, a US Marine, has been converted by the al-Qaeda.
+Inspired by an Israeli TV series, this show follows the story of a CIA operative, Carrie Mathison, who suspects that Nicholas Brody, a US Marine, has been converted by al-Qaeda.
 This show has had quite a lot of highs and lows.
-While it has been critically acclaimed, some of its seasons have been criticised for thin plotting and wavering acting.
+While it has been critically acclaimed, some of its seasons have been criticized for thin plotting and wavering acting.
 However, there is no denying the fact that it is a rather popular show and has created its own place in the spy-thriller genre.

 Read More: Shows Like ‘Game of Thrones’

 It is not a spy show, but it features a genius con-artist, and all spies are cons.
 They must be, right?
 So, an FBI agent has been playing cat-and-mouse with an incredibly creative art forger, and when all seems closed up between them, the scenario of an unexpected alliance draws up.
 In Matt Bomer’s (Bryce Larkin in ‘Chuck’) best role yet, he plays the role of the charming Neal Caffery.
 Tim DeKay (he made an appearance in ‘Chuck’) plays Peter Burke, an FBI agent working in the White-Collar Crimes unit.
 This is another show that had a dedicated fan base.
 It ran for six seasons and wasn’t once criticized for anything about it.
 The creators decided to call it off before low-points arrived, and that’s what made this brilliant show perfect.